BulTTaeng/1303_War_Battle/README.md

 I really don't know why problems say that m * n array not m * n array...

 It is really wasting my time ㅡㅡ.
+I think I should spend more time to read the problem statement.

 Save location of W and B in different vector.